jointhefediverse-net/jointhefediverse.net/README.md

 Otherwise, you can [fork this repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo), make the necessary changes, and open a pull request.

-Step 4 does not require installing project dependencies, but you will need [node](https://nodejs.org/en/download) installed.

 1. Note the [ISO 639-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the language you'd like to translate.
 This will be your "locale".
 2. Navigate to the `translations` folder.
 3. Make a copy of the `en-us.json` file and `en-us` folder.
 Rename these to match your locale.